s233113/02456_group81/README.md

 # Run models
 4 baseline models have been implemented in `Pytorch` and can be trained/tested on `P12`.
-Each has a unique set of hyperparameters that can be modified, but I've gotten the best performance by running the following commands (_Note: you should change the output paths_):
+Each has a unique set of hyperparameters that can be modified, but I've gotten the best performance by running the following commands (_Note: you should unzip the data files before running these, and change the output paths in the commands_):

 `transformer` (https://arxiv.org/abs/1706.03762):